iiddoo/nodejs-course/README.md

 You can explore each example separately by execute the desired file.

-For exapmle: Open console on current directory, and run: `node functions.js`
+For exapmle, open console on current directory, and run: `node functions.js`

 ## Contributing